winning-group/toh/README.md

     }
 ```

-In the [sectiono on reducers in the official docs](https://ngrx.io/guide/store/reducers), first there is a state interface from the example docs baseball example:
+In the [section on reducers in the official docs](https://ngrx.io/guide/store/reducers), first there is a state interface from the example docs baseball example:

 ```TypeScript
 export interface State {